MHaringa/insurancerating/docs/articles/refinement-workflow.md

 prepare_refinement() |> add_*() |> refit()
 ```

-This makes the sequence of tariff adjustments explicit and improves
+This keeps the sequence of tariff adjustments explicit.
-interpretability, governance, and auditability.

 ## Summary

-The refinement interface separates:
+The refinement interface helps separate:

 - model estimation
 - tariff adjustments
 - final fitted output

-This makes it possible to move from a raw GLM to a tariff structure that
+This makes it easier to document and inspect adjustments before the
-is:
+model is refitted.
+In practice, this can support tariff structures that
+are:

 - statistically grounded
 - interpretable